ibm-cloud-docs/openshift/openshift_limitations.md

 # Service limitations
 {: #openshift_limitations}

-The Red Hat OpenShift on IBM Cloud beta is released with the following limitations.
+The {{site.data.keyword.openshiftlong}} beta is released with the following limitations.
 For general product limitations, such as API calls or number of pods per worker node, see [{{site.data.keyword.containerlong_notm}} service limitations](/docs/containers?topic=containers-ibm-cloud-kubernetes-service-technology#tech_limits).
 {: shortdesc}

 ## Cluster